 It’s not a disease of aging, and you didn’t do anything to cause it.

 The flip side of that is the right kind of exercises can make you feel better right now and in the long run.
-In fact, exercise is an important part of AS treatment and preserves flexibility.
+In fact, exercise is an important part of AS treatment and it can help preserve flexibility.

-Before starting a new exercise routine, talk to your doctor about which exercises are best for you.
+Before starting a new exercise routine, talk with your doctor about which exercises are best for you.
 Then, start with something easy and gradually build up your routine.